 In the afternoon, there are two more optional detours.

 If you fancy adventure, drive down the ‘Hole in the Wall Road‘ and hike in Spooky Slot Canyon.
 The road is gravel and can be a bit rough, although usually easily navigable in a 2WD.
-Driving to the Lower Fork Trailhead takes about 50 minutes to drive, where the hike begins.
+Driving to the Lower Fork Trailhead takes about 50 minutes.

 Go into the canyon as far as you can until it narrows too much.
 Allow about 1 hour and 30 minutes for the hike.
-Maps and instructions are on our Escalante guide.
+Maps and instructions are in our Escalante guide.

 If the slot canyons sound a bit tricky, head to Kodachrome Basin State Park instead.

-Driving – Driving took 2 hours and 15 minutes from Torrey to Bryce Canyon City.
+• Driving Time: 2 hours and 15 minutes from Torrey to Bryce Canyon City.
 Add 1 hour for Burr Trail or 1 hour, 40 minutes for the slot canyons.

 Bryce Canyon National Park is a geological wonder.
 Stunning amphitheatres are filled with row upon row of towering spire-shaped rock formations known as hoodoos.